AtsuLeVrai/nyxo.js/README.md

 #### ⏳ Future Development

+- `create`: A CLI tool for easily generating new Nyx.js projects, including templates and configurations.
 - `database`: A unified database manager supporting multiple database engines.
 - `panel`: An administrative panel built with Next.js to monitor statistics (guilds, members, commands).
 - `plugins`: A set of optional plugins to extend Nyx.js functionality.